bartek/lua-learnit/introduction.md

 telling us in pretty plain English `unfinished string near...`, so that's pretty cool.

-You'll get better and better at reading these instroctions from Lua and the computer as we go on.
+You'll get better and better at reading these instructions from Lua and the computer as we go on.

 Programming languages like Lua help us out here by telling us _Hey!
 You wrote